Building from source (Windows, macOS, Linux)

 The gradle-based run, as described above, makes sure that all our potential modifications are compiled before the application is launched.
 This is the preferred approach for a developer.

-However, if we don’t modify the code and merely want to launch the application we don’t need to go through gradle for each and every run.
+However, if we don’t modify the code and merely want to launch the application, then we don’t need to go through gradle for each and every run.

 # This content corresponds to the 5.5.0 version